 I'm A Functional Medicine Expert, And I Swear By This Greens Powder Supplement

-My obsession with green powders started like most of my obsessions, with a need to solve for a deficiency.
+My obsession with green powders started like most of my obsessions, with a high-quality solution to problem.

-Let me quickly rewind to mid-pandemic: I found myself uncharacteristically tired, bloated, wanting to eat only mac and cheese, nauseous all day, and getting unreasonably emotional while watching C-SPAN.
-Yep, you guessed it: I'm pregnant.
-So, after I pee on about a million sticks, I finally go to the doctor and confirm what the $97 in pregnancy tests were hinting to: I really am going to have a baby.
+Let me quickly rewind to mid-pandemic: I found myself tired, bloated, wanting to eat only mac and cheese, queasy, and getting unreasonably emotional while watching C-SPAN.
+Yep, you guessed it: I was pregnant.
+So, after peeing on about a million sticks, I finally went to the doctor and confirm what the $97 in pregnancy tests were hinting to: I really was going to have a baby.

-I could barely keep any healthy food down...including veggies.
+I had a hard time keeping any healthy food down...including veggies.

 Like any woman who has newly learned she is pregnant (or, at least, I think this is a common sentiment?)
 I became immediately protective over what I put in my belly.
-But with the nausea, headaches, fatigue, and hellish roller coaster of a first trimester, all I was able to stomach was yogurt, mac and cheese, cheese, and grilled cheese (you can pick up a theme here).
+But with my stomach and energy levels feeling off due to the hellish roller coaster of a first trimester, all I was able to stomach was yogurt, mac and cheese, cheese, and grilled cheese (you can pick up a theme here).
 I was positive my baby was going to come out looking like a wheel of Brie.

 So I tried eating a salad one day.
-I vomited that right up.
+Couldn't keep it down.
 Then some cooked broccoli.
 Not a chance that stayed down.
 I managed to successfully eat peas and butter with a lot of effort and some acupuncture (I was determined that day and had a little extra time on my hands).
 But all in all, I wasn't getting anywhere near my usual intake of 10 to 12 veggies a day, and all I kept seeing was my adorable little unborn child with a block of cheddar for a head.

-So I posed the question: How do I get a sufficient amount of organic veggies every day, without having to cook them or eat them?
-It finally dawned on me that greens powder was the way to go.
+So I posed the question: How do I sneak in the nutritional benefits of organic vegetables every day?
+It finally dawned on me that greens powder was the way to go.*

-With organic veggies+, I could finally gobble down nutritious veggies without gagging on a salad.
+With organic veggies+, I could finally gobble down vegetable nutrition and fiber without gagging on a salad.

 I looked at the top brands and tested three of the crowd favorites out.
 I won't name names, but I found one of them was super sweet; one of them was great-tasting but lacked the organic veggies I needed; and the final option was kind of blah, and I didn't see a difference in how I felt.
 Not only that, but none of them moved anything along my digestive tract, which was concerning.
 Then a girlfriend recommended mindbodygreen's organic veggies+.
 Finally, I found the solution I'd been looking for.*